 - Kittens can be blood typed from a drop of umbilical cord blood or jugular stick, allowing Type B kittens to be left with their Type B mom.
 Type A can then be managed as above.

 - In a cattery, colostrum antibodies are not essential to the survival of the kittens.
-At-risk kittens that are removed and fostered for the first 24 hours can be given 1-2 cc of serum from a Type A mom either intraperitoneally or subcutaneously to replace antibodies missed from mom's colostrum.
+At-risk kittens that are removed and fostered for the first 24 hours can be given one to two cc's of serum from a Type A mom either intraperitoneally or subcutaneously to replace antibodies missed from mom's colostrum.

 Knowing your breeding adults' blood types, as well as the risk in your breed, is essential in managing away from blood-type kitten loss.
 When the risk is present, preventing the Type A kittens from nursing the Type B mom for 24 hours usually solves the issue.